shalinshah1993/DNACloud/README.md

  database - This folder contains all the encoded DNA Lists and your preferences.
 Please do not change or delete these files.

- source - All the python files.
-MainFrame.py is the main GUI file.
+ source - All the python files. `MainFrame.py` is the main GUI file.

- scripts - Contains scripts to convert software to .exe and .app file.
+ scripts - Contains scripts to convert software to `.exe` and `.app` file.

- help - Contains PDF files for CREDITS and USER MANUAL.
+ help - Contains PDF files for `CREDITS` and `USER MANUAL`.
 You may refer the last document to understand the software.

  icons - Contains all the icons used in the software.